gpestana/notes/talks/dark_web_2018/main_script.md

 ### Wrap up

 By now, I truly hope you more afraid than 15m ago of the interconnected world we live in and the immense possibilities for our personal data to be exploited and used against us and our society.
 That is a good thing, since from fear comes action!
 Now that we all know how to better protect our sensitive and personal data online, let's take a step forward and leverage the technologies that enable the dark web, in our own benefit.
-And let's remember that technology is just technology!
-Instead of being afraid of their misuse, it's up to us to use them in a way that takes society forward in terms of freedom, privacy and security.
+And let's remember that any technology is just a tool!
+Instead of being afraid of its misuse, it's up to us to use them in a way that takes society forward in terms of freedom, privacy and security.

+Thank you!

 **more comments**
 - I don't have any real case scenario about how data tracking by websites and